 1. THE DEATH OF PAUL

 At the end of Acts, Paul is under house arrest in Malta while having his own healing revival.
-Paul’s execution was in 62-64.
+Paul’s execution was around 68 AD.
 After being Paul’s biographer for a huge portion of the book, this seems like a huge event for Luke to fail to mention.
 Luke has been keenly interested in what is going to happen to Paul.
 It’s unlikely that he’d cut his book’s narrative off without telling what happened in Paul’s hearing if he were writing much later.

 Adolf von Harnack was a prominent German NT scholar who changed his mind on the late dating of the Gospels and Acts.
 His turnabout came precisely because of the ending of Acts and that Paul is still in Rome alive and preaching.
 Says Harnack: “we are accordingly left with the result: that the concluding verses of the Acts of the Apostles, taken in conjunction with the absence of any reference in the book to the result of the trial of St. Paul and to his martyrdom, make it to the highest degree possible that the work was written at a time when St. Paul’s trial had not yet come to an end.”